HansaMallar/MunroService/README.md

 # MunroService
-This is a sample Rest Application using Spring Boot using Java 1.8 + to sort and filter the munro data.
+This is a sample Rest Application using Spring Boot(Java 1.8 +) to sort and filter the munro data.

 # Can be run via
 Eclipse